 - Open amount item

-- An item you do not assign a value to, allowing payers to determine the amount on their own (often used for donations).
+- Has no assigned value, allowing payers to determine the amount on their own (often used for donations).

 - Recurring payment

-- An item that has a payment schedule associated with it.
-Payers agree to pay for this item once, and then subsequent payments happen automatically behind the scenes based on the agreed upon payment schedule (often used for recurring donations, monthly dues, etc.).
+- Has a payment schedule associated with it.
+Payers agree to pay for it once, and then subsequent payments happen automatically behind the scenes based on the agreed upon payment schedule (often used for recurring donations, monthly dues, etc.).

 Things you can create to collect information